Tender Jargon Buster

 Published details of the company(s) awarded a public sector contract subject to Competitive Contract Notice (see above).

 For public sector contracts in construction.
 The UK’s register of local and national construction and construction-related contractors and consultants www.constructionline.co.uk.
 The subscription involves pre-qualifying.
-Therefore it is used by many public sector buyers to select suitably qualified (local) suppliers.
+It is used by many public sector buyers to select suitably qualified (local) suppliers.
 For public sector contracts in construction.
-See also SSIP.
+See SSIP.

 Consortium for Purchasing and Distribution – CPD